via-group-10/gh-core/README.md

 + [Swagger](http://localhost:8080/swagger.html) Localhost

 ---
 *No third-party contributions.
-This repository belgons to the fourth semster group of VIA Software Engineering Program.*
+This repository belongs to the fourth semester group of VIA Software Engineering Program.*